 Oregon Inlet Campground

-What the camping at Oregon Inlet Campground lacks in privacy, it more than makes up for in convenience to some prime attractions – both natural and historical – and access to the Atlantic.
+What the Outer Banks camping at Oregon Inlet Campground lacks in privacy, it more than makes up for in convenience to some prime attractions – both natural and historical – and access to the Atlantic.
 If coastal fishing is part of a great holiday, then you may never have reason to leave camp.
 A short hike through the dunes is all that stands between you and the migratory fishing waters of the Atlantic Gulf Stream.

 Camping at the Outer Banks is often a challenge in both the rapidly changing weather and the relentless wind that comes off the Atlantic.
-Have a good plan for tethering down your tent and a well-practiced one before you attempt setting up in 20-30 mph wind.
+Have a good plan for tethering down your tent and a well-practiced one before you attempt setting up in 20-30 mph wind in the Oregon Inlet Campground.
 It's best to use all the tie-downs that your tent has available as the wind can shift from hour to hour.
 Also, don't leave anything out overnight --- it may be in the next county by the time you wake in the morning.
+We used this trip to prepare for the prairie winds of the Badlands in South Dakota.

 - Non-site specific reservations mean that early arrivals get the best selection.